Designing a Perfect Sleeping Machine!

 light from the door shows any sag areas.
 As you can see, it's "flat"!

-My Combo Topper with the 2 inch latex topper under the 2 inch gel MF topper make an extraordinary "finish" for any
+My Combo Topper with the 2 inch latex topper under the 2 inch gel MF topper makes an extraordinary "finish" for any

 Pressing on the soft top produces an indentation which almost instantly comes back to its neutral state.
 It's the best of both worlds; the conformance of gel MF and the resiliency of the latex without the body-hole.
 Extremely nice sleeping with no body pressure-points!

 So that's it!
 We have a very comfortable and supportive sleeping system.
 The price is under $1100* and is 'custom' designed for both of us.
-It does take three (3) layers to make our bodies happy b/c of starting with a FIRM base foundation.
-The good part is that the topmost layer (Gel MF) may need to be replaced at some future time but the underlying layers should still provide the base support for many years to come.
+The three (3) layers do make make our bodies happy and has relieved any back pain that we had.
+The top layer (My Combo Topper) will need to be replaced at some future (4 - 5 years?) time but the base support will last for 10 to 15 years.

 reduce the price of the complete mattress and topper to apx $700.